praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 * Platform Launch Server Side
 * Adobe Experience Platform Web or Mobile SDK, configured to send data to Edge Network
-* Data should be in Experience Data Model (XDM) (This mapping can be done server-side.)
+* Data should be mapped to Experience Data Model (XDM) (This mapping can be done Platform Launch Client Side)

 ## Create an XDM schema